Dancing the Two-Step Abroad: Finding a Place for Clean Team Evidence in Article III Courts

 Columbia Journal of Law and Social Problems, Forthcoming

-There is little case law that discusses whether the government can use statements elicited from “two-step” interviews abroad after the defendant has been Mirandized, or whether all such evidence should be suppressed.
-The interplay of international investigations and domestic prosecutions implicates wider policy issues — in particular, the FBI’s interview techniques, how and where to prosecute terrorism suspects, and international cooperation in terrorist investigations.
-This Note discusses the boundaries of the “two-step” interrogation practice as an evidentiary issue in Article III courts, using the investigation and prosecution of Mohamed Ibrahim Ahmed as a case study around which to frame the analysis.
-The Note first explores current “clean team” practices in extraterritorial investigations, then analyzes the current state of U.S. law as to “two-step” interrogations and the admissibility of evidence, and finally situates the “two-step” practice within existing doctrine in order to argue that the “clean team” tactic in extraterritorial terrorism investigations holds a particular place within the current state of Miranda jurisprudence.
+Federal agents often employ a two-step interview process for suspects in extraterritorial terrorism investigations.
+Agents conduct the first interview without Miranda warnings for the purpose of intelligence-gathering.
+Separate “clean team” agents then give the suspect Miranda warnings prior to the second stage of the interview, which they conduct for law enforcement purposes.
+Federal courts have yet to decide whether the government can use statements elicited during the second stage of a two-step interview abroad when prosecuting a terrorism suspect, or whether all such evidence should be suppressed.
+This Note discusses the boundaries of the two-step interrogation practice as an evidentiary issue in Article III courts, using the investigation and prosecution of Mohamed Ibrahim Ahmed as a case study around which to frame the analysis.
+The Note first explores the contours of current “clean team” practices in extraterritorial investigations.
+It then analyzes the current state of U.S. law regarding the admissibility of evidence gleaned from two-step interrogations.
+Finally, this Note situates the two-step practice within existing doctrine and argues courts should admit step-two evidence because the two-step practice in extraterritorial terrorism investigations occupies a particular niche within current Miranda jurisprudence.

 Keywords: terrorism investigations, terrorism prosecutions, terrorism, interrogation techniques, two-step interrogations, clean teams, Miranda, criminal law, criminal procedureworking papers series